0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

 INFO[11-19|08:16:24] Submitted proposal execution             chain=polygon-sdk tx=0x63615a775a55fcb00676a40e3c9025eeefec94d0c32ee14548891b71f8d1aad1 src=99 dst=100 nonce=1 gasPrice=5
 ```

-Once the execution transaction has been successful, you will get tokens in Polygon SDK chain.
+Once the execution transaction has been successful, you will get tokens in the Polygon SDK chain.

 ```bash
 # Check the ERC20 balance in Polygon SDK chain